-Frequency sweep generates a rheological "fingerprint”.
+Frequency sweep generates a rheological "fingerprint” or spectrum.
 It is used to probe viscoelastic properties such as stiffness (complex modulus, G*), solid nature (elastic or storage modulus (G')), liquid nature (viscous or loss modulus (G")), solid or liquid tendency (phase angle), complex viscosity, and tan delta (G"/G') across a frequency range.
 This assay is useful to probe polymer and biomolecule viscoelastic behavior and arrangement in various matrices.
 It is important to ensure that this assay is performed within the LVER (Linear Viscoelastic Region) that is determined with an amplitude sweep.

 Figures 1 and 2 show the classic viscoelastic response vs frequency.
 Specifically, Figure 1 shows the frequency sweep output of Silly Putty placed between an oscillating upper plate and stationary lower plate.
-At low frequency it is a visoelastic liquid (G" dominant); whereas at higher frequencies it is a viscoelastic solid (G' dominant).
+At low frequency it is a viscoelastic liquid (G" dominant); whereas at higher frequencies it is a viscoelastic solid (G' dominant).
 Figure 2 further illustrates this concept.
 At rest (slow event=very low frequency), Silly Putty slowly flows as a viscoelastic liquid, yet when rolled into a ball and dropped on a surface (fast event=high frequency) it bounces as a viscoelastic solid.